FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 ### ![FreeMedForms logo](img/logo.png) The FreeMedForms project

-* GNU/Linux, MacOs X, Win32, Win64, (FreeBSD)
+* __GNU/Linux, FreeBSD, MacOs X, Win32, Win64__
-* C++ using Digia's Qt libs
+* C++ using Digia's __Qt__ libs
 * documented using Doxygen
-* massive usage of MVC architecture
+* massive usage of MVC architecture and __unit-tests__
-* Built using dynamic libraries with plugins architecture
+* Built using dynamic libraries with __plugins architecture__
-* database: SQLite and/or MySQL
+* database: SQLite and/or MySQL/MariaDb

 - - -
 - - -
 - - -

 ### Notes
 The project is coded in C++ with Qt libraries and a massive usage of the model/view/controller architecture.
 The code is documented using Doxygen.
+Many unit-tests are available and code safety is regularly checked before any release.

 Applications are built with shared libraries and plugins.
-They are available for Linux, Mac, and Windows.
-The FreeBSD port should require some code adaptations (rpath and some user path issues).
+They are available for Linux, Mac, FreeBSD and Windows.

 The roadmap and the issue reporting are available on our wiki web site and Google Code / GitHub.